Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 2. plantar form (only paronychia can be observed in cats);

-Elements go through the following stages of development: erythematous spot pustule annular ridge (“collar”) erosion yellow-brown crust.
+The elements go through the following stages of development: erythematous spot pustule annular ridge (“collar”) erosion yellow-brown crust.
 Due to the involvement of hair follicles, multifocal or diffuse alopecia is often observed.

 Diagnostics